Mauricio Dubon Player Props: Astros vs. Phillies

 Mauricio Dubon At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 18th, his on-base percentage ranks 78th, and he is 104th in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 24th, his on-base percentage ranks 93rd, and he is 114th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.